PhD Student / Doctoral Candidate CV Builder

 Example

-A fourth-year PhD candidate might lead with a dissertation on chromatin remodeling, name the advisor and committee, list two years of teaching assistantships, an EMBO oral talk and two posters, a first-author manuscript in prep plus a co-authored paper, and a Wellcome Trust studentship.
-The result reads as a productive, visible researcher rather than a thin one-page resume.
+A fourth-year PhD candidate might lead with a dissertation on chromatin remodeling, name the advisor and committee, list two years of teaching assistantships for biochemistry seminars (running weekly sessions for 30 students), an oral talk at EMBO and two conference posters, a first-author manuscript in preparation plus a co-authored published paper, and a Wellcome Trust studentship.
+The result reads as a productive, visible researcher with independent teaching experience — far stronger than a thin one-page resume that lists only degree dates.